litl/backoff/README.md

 [![Build Status](https://travis-ci.org/litl/backoff.svg?branch=master)](https://travis-ci.org/litl/backoff?branch=master) [![Coverage Status](https://coveralls.io/repos/litl/backoff/badge.svg?branch=master)](https://coveralls.io/r/litl/backoff?branch=master)

-Function decoration for pluggable backoff and retry
+Function decoration for backoff and retry

 This module provides function decorators which can be used to wrap a function such that it will be retried until some condition is met.
 It